PostHog/posthog.com/contents/handbook/growth/strategy.md

 #### What's the difference between Customer Success and Developer Experience?

-Customer Success is a more commercially-oriented function, focused on inbound sales.
+Customer success is a more commercially-oriented function, focused on inbound sales.

 #### What are sales ops?